 - Resource buffer: is inserted just before a critical chain activity where a critical resource is required.
 It’s used to remind the project team that a resource is needed and to finish up prior activities.

-- Feeding buffer: is inserted as a safety margins in the non-critical chain of a network schedule.
+- Feeding buffer: is inserted as a safety margin in the non-critical chain of a network schedule.
 It’s placed where the path feeds back into the critical chain path.

 - Project buffer: the summation of all the internal buffers added to each project task or activity.